Revised August 29, 2016

 CRIMINAL HISTORY RECORD CHECKS

 The Criminal History Review Unit (CHRU) is responsible for conducting criminal history background checks on employees in the public, private handicap, and nonpublic schools in New Jersey.
-It is the principle objective of the unit to execute the statutory mandates of the enabling legislation, N.J.S.A.18A:6-7.2 et seq., N.J.S.A.18A:39-19.1 et seq., N.J.S.A.
-18A:6-4.14 et seq., and N.J.S.A.
-18A:12-1.2 et seq. in a comprehensive and responsible manner.
+It is the principle objective of the unit to execute the statutory mandates of the enabling legislation, N.J.S.A.18A:6-7.1 et seq., N.J.S.A.18A:39-17 et seq., N.J.S.A.
+18A:6-4.13 et seq., and N.J.S.A.
+18A:12-1 et seq. in a comprehensive and responsible manner.
 The criminal history record check process includes a fingerprint search of the applicant/employee by the New Jersey State Police (NJSP) and the Federal Bureau of Investigation (FBI).
 The acronym in this report for the Department of Education shall be identified as DOE and Criminal History Record Check shall be identified as CHRC.

 THE EDUCATIONAL FACILITY OR AUTHORIZED CONTRACTOR IS STATUTORILY RESPONSIBLE TO ENSURE THAT THE APPLICANTS, EMPLOYEES, OR BOARD/TRUSTEE MEMBERS COMPLETE THE CRIMINAL HISTORY RECORD CHECK PROCESS PRIOR TO EMPLOYMENT OR SERVICE.
-THEY SHALL PROVIDE THE INDIVIDUAL WITH INSTRUCTIONS ON ACCESSING THE ONLINE E-PAYMENT PROCESS.
-UPON COMPLETION OF THIS PROCESS, THE APPLICANT MAY ACCESS THE MORPHOTRAK WEBSITE THROUGH A LINK ON THE E-PAYMENT PROCESS CONFIRMATION PAGE.
+THEY MUST PROVIDE THE INDIVIDUAL WITH THE COUNTY, DISTRICT, CONTRACTOR AND/OR SCHOOL CODES AND INSTRUCTIONS ON ACCESSING THE ONLINE E-PAYMENT PROCESS AND THE IDENTOGO NJ UNIVERSAL FINGERPRINTING FORM.
+UPON COMPLETION OF THIS PROCESS, THE APPLICANT MAY ACCESS THE MORPHOTRUST WEBSITE THROUGH A LINK ON THE E-PAYMENT PROCESS CONFIRMATION PAGE.